Vid-Freeze: Protecting Images from Malicious Image-to-Video Generation via Temporal Freezing: Proposed Method

 \subsection{Threat Model}

-We assume an adversarial setting where a malicious editor employs a pre-trained variant of CogVideoX to perform image-to-video generation.
-Anticipating this, the defender generates an immunized image by introducing adversarial perturbations using \texttt{Vid-Freeze}.
+We assume an adversarial setting where a malicious editor employs a pre-trained image-to-video model like CogVideoX or Stable Video Diffusion to perform image-to-video generation.
+Anticipating this, the defender generates an immunized image by adding near-imperceptible adversarial perturbations to the image using our proposed approach \texttt{Vid-Freeze}.
+We also assume a white-box setting, where the defender has access to the model and its weights.